List of Neighbours characters introduced in 1998: Mike Healey

-A writer for the BBC's Neighbours website believed Mike's most notable moment was "getting his ex-wife pregnant whilst he was seeing Libby."
-A columnist for Inside Soap quipped, "Mike is just the latest in a long line of rotters who caused Libby heartache over the years."

 Tad Reeves

 Wayne "Tad" Reeves, played by Jonathon Dutton, made his first screen appearance on 16 November 1998.
 Producers began casting for the role of Tadpole, Toadfish Rebecchi's (Ryan Moloney) younger cousin, as they needed a new "rascal" character because Toadie had grown up.
 Dutton had previously appeared in Neighbours in a small guest role, before he won the role of Tad.
 Dutton was sixteen when he joined the show and he had a tutor on set, so he could keep up with his schooling.
 Denise Everton from the Illawarra Mercury thought Tad was "outgoing".
 Dutton admitted to her that one of his hardest storylines to film was when Tad learned that he was adopted.